warning: __WORDSIZE not defined

 It reminds me of autoconf's AC_CHECK_SIZEOF([int *]) - presumably there is some sort of cmake equivalent if you really want to provide a fallback?

 Or just #error ifndef PRId64 to verify this isn't a problem for anyone.

-#1 Updated by Patrick Welche about 3 years ago
+#1 Updated by Patrick Welche over 3 years ago

 Had a quick look at: